Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Introduction

-Carbohydrate or glycan biochemistry is very complex and challenging owing to the stereochemical complexity of simple sugars, a large number of positions on the sugars used to form linkages between other sugars to create polymers, the large number of chemical modifications to base sugars, and the lack of a genetic template to instruct glycan polymer formation.
-It is no wonder that our understanding of complex glycans has developed after that of the chemically simpler polymers like nucleic acids and proteins.
+Carbohydrate or glycan biochemistry is very complex and challenging owing to the stereochemical complexity of simple sugars, the large number of positions on the sugars used to form linkages between other sugars to create polymers, the large number of chemical modifications to base sugars, and the lack of a genetic template to instruct glycan polymer formation.
+No wonder our understanding of complex glycans has developed after that of the chemically simpler polymers like nucleic acids and proteins.

 In addition, the terminology used to describe them varies as well.
 We use these general descriptions of them: